 Explain any five needs to have political parties in a democratic country.
 [CBSE 2019, 82/2/3]

-Ans. (i) We can understand the necessity of political parties by imagining a situation without parties.
+- We can understand the necessity of political parties by imagining a situation without parties.
 Every candidate in the elections will be independent.
 So no one will be able to make any promises to the people about any major policy changes.

-(ii) Elected representatives will be accountable to their constituencies for what they do in the locality.
+- Elected representatives will be accountable to their constituencies for what they do in the locality.
 But no one will be responsible for how the country runs.

 - Large-scale societies need representative democracy.
 Large societies need some way to bring various representatives together so that a responsible government can be formed.

-Q. 2.
-How are Political parties recognised as regional and National parties in India?
+Q6: How are Political parties recognised as regional and National parties in India?
 [CBSE Delhi 2019]

 Ans: India has a multi-party system, where political parties are classified as national, state or regional level parties.
 All parties are registered with the Election Commission.